haevg-rz/go-updater/README.md

 		},
 	}

-	// Do a check for an updater
+	// Do a check for an update
 	_, _ = assetApp.CheckForUpdate()

-	// Do a self updater
+	// Do a self update
 	_, _ = assetApp.SelfUpdate()

-	// Check is a previously updater was aborted
+	// Check if a previous update was aborted
 	_ = assetApp.UpdateAborted()

-	// Start a background goroutine for continuous checks with random go assetApp.Background(time.Hour, time.Minute*10, allowUpdate)
+	// Start a background goroutine for continuous checks go assetApp.Background(time.Hour, time.Minute*10, allowUpdate)

 	updateDatabaseAsset()